fligneul/hyponcloud2mqtt/README.md

 *   Fetches the latest data from the Hypon Cloud API.
 *   Publishes data to a configurable MQTT topic.
+*   Publishes service status (online/offline) using MQTT Last Will and Testament (LWT).
 *   Automatically handles API token acquisition and renewal.
 *   Configuration via a simple `config.yaml` file.
 *   Support for retained MQTT messages.